Holiday Mashed Potatoes

-- some type of green salad
+- some type of green salad (like a Spinach Salad)

 - raspberry pretzel salad

-- half and half
+- Half and Half

 - Boil the potatoes until they are VERY tender.
 If some are still a little too firm, your result will be lumpy.
 Trust me, you don’t want lumps.